 05 of 10

 Pratt & Lambert's Tulip Purple is a pure, dazzling shade that is fairly dark, but bright enough to work in a small bedroom.
-This isn't a purple for the timid... this is purple at its best, bold and dramatic.
+This isn't a purple for the timid, but for the bold and dramatic.
 When walls go this strong, keep the rest of the room mostly neutral and light, with a few touches of black, bronze, silver or navy blue for contrast.

 06 of 10